• Skip to primary navigation

 • Preparing Walls and Ceilings for Painting

-Painting - wall and ceiling preparation - Preparing Walls and Ceilings for Painting - Learn how to prepare your ceilings and walls for painting, how you can repair any damage and what items and tools you will need
+Painting - wall and ceiling preparation - Learn how to prepare walls and ceilings for painting, how you can repair any damage and what items and tools you will need

 • Woodwork Preparation for Painting and How to Paint Bare Wood

-Painting - woodwork preparation for painting - How to prepair woodwork for painting including advice on how to prepare bare wood for painting, how to fill holes, clean down, apply an undercoat, rub down and then apply a top coat
+Painting - woodwork preparation for painting - Learn about prepairing woodwork for painting including advice on how to fill holes, clean down, undercoat, rub down and then apply a top coat

 When it comes to painting, all too often the quality of the finish will be determined the quality of the preparation.
 It is so tempting to pick up to roller and get cracking with the painting as this feels like you are really making progress, but “Stop!”, get the preparation done first.